-Does this mean that a young producer has to follow certain standards of sound?
+Does this mean that a young producer has to follow certain sound standards?
 Not necessarily at all.
 Anything is possible, including ignoring the standards at all, especially if you just make music for yourself.

-Nevertheless, it is very useful to observe the existence and change of these standards, both in order to follow them, if necessary, or vice versa, in order to know what to move away from.
+Nevertheless, it is handy to observe the existence and change of these standards, both in order to follow them, if necessary, or vice versa, to know what to move away from.